nextflow-io/training/docs/nf_templates/8_components.md

     Add the `include { FASTP } from '../modules/nf-core/fastp/main'` statement to your `workflows/mypipeline.nf` file.

 To implement the module in your pipeline you will need to check what inputs are required.
-You can view the inputs channels for the module by opening the `/modules/nf-core/fastp/main` file.
+You can view the input channels for the module by opening the `/modules/nf-core/fastp/main` file.

 ```groovy title="/modules/nf-core/fastp/main.nf"
 input: